ajaykr2712/DEVOPS/Devops.md

 ---

 By following this structured cycle and mastering the tools, you can excel in DevOps and build robust, scalable, and efficient systems

+Building the real time solutions to the real world problems like
+# Issue: Title: Set Up a CI/CD Pipeline Using GitHub Actions
+Use a sample application (e.g., Node.js or Python).
+Install dependencies.
+Run unit tests.
+Build the application.
+Trigger the workflow on push to the main branch.